Akkalkot State: History

-The ruling dynasty were descendants of Fattesing Bhosle, who was adopted by Chhattrapati Shahu, grandson of Chhattrapati Shivaji, around the year 1708.
+The ruling dynasty were descendants of Fatehsinh Bhonsle, who was adopted by Chhattrapati Shahu, grandson of Chhattrapati Shivaji, around the year 1708.
 Upon his adoption, Ranoji assumed the name 'Fatehsinh Bhonsle' and received in appenage the town of Akkalkot and surrounding areas.
 These estates remained a fief within the state of Satara until 1848, when the rulers of Satara (Chhatrapati Shahu's designated successors) were deposed by the British.
 Akkalkot then became one of several vassals of Satara to be recognised as separate princely states by the British Raj.
 The political history of the state is remarkable in having been altogether free of major incident.
 However, given their stability and association (by adoption) with the dynasty of Chhattrapati Shivaji, the family came to be linked by marriage to nearly every major Maratha ruling family in India.

 Upon the termination of British rule in India in 1947, Akkalkot state acceded unto the Dominion of India, and was later merged with Bombay Presidency.
-Nirmalaraje Bhosale, wife of Vijayasinhrao Bhosale and a princess of Baroda by birth, served as Minister for States in the government of Bombay.
+Nirmalaraje Bhonsle, wife of Vijayasinhrao Bhonsle and a princess of Baroda by birth, served as Minister for States in the government of Bombay.